Azure Active Directory

 - The Authorize Azure AD dialog box displays.
 Click Continue.

-- When prompted, log into your Microsoft 365 account using your administrator credentials.
+- When prompted, log into your Microsoft 365 account as a global administrator.

 - In the Authorization page, click Accept to authorize Email Gateway Defense to connect to your Azure AD directory.

 - In the Domain Settings page, the Status field displays as Active; the Authorized Account and Authorization Date display below the status:

 - Click Sync Now to add your Azure AD users to Email Gateway Defense.
 This will do a full synchronization with your Azure AD directory.

 - The synchronization progress displays; allow the process to complete.